 New Substances Notification Regulations (Chemicals and Polymers)

-6 Data from an oral, dermal or inhalation type of acute mammalian toxicity test in respect of the chemical, selected on the basis of the most significant route of potential human exposure to the chemical and the following information:
+8 Data from one repeated-dose mammalian toxicity test in respect of the polymer, of at least 28 days duration, which test is selected on the basis of the most significant route of potential human exposure to the polymer, namely, oral, dermal or inhalation. *

 (a) the age, sex, number, species, strain and source of the animals tested;

-(b) the route by which the chemical is administered and the conditions under which the test is conducted; and
+(b) the route by which the polymer is administered and the conditions under which the test is conducted; and

-(c) the dose of the chemical, the vehicle by means of which the chemical is administered and the concentration of the chemical in the vehicle. *
+(c) the dose of the polymer, the vehicle by means of which the polymer is administered and the concentration of the polymer in the vehicle. *

-8 The following exposure information respecting the chemical:
+11 The following exposure information respecting the polymer: